Drakodin/blasphemy_script_lang/README.md

 # blasphemy_script_lang
 Odd interpreted language that is transcribed into Java before execution.
+It is read on a token by token basis and thus all files will appear with spaces between all forms of syntax until either I make a regex-based system or a true compiler.

 **VERSION-UPDATES**
 - Version 0.1.0: Initial Copy